 A court will determine the amount, and at Anne E. Raduns, P.A., we can help ensure that the determination is fair under the law.
 With offices in Ocala, we represent divorcing men and women throughout North Central Florida.

 To set up a consultation with an experienced family law attorney, call us at 352-877-3786 today.

 Child support is the most predictable issue of a divorce or paternity case.
 The amount of child support the non-residential parent pays is determined after child custody, property division and alimony (if any) are decided.
 Florida child support is based on a ratio of the combined incomes of the parents – the more you both make, the more you both pay.

 Another factor that influences the child support amount is the parenting plan and time-sharing plan.
-If the non-primary parent has at least 20 percent of the overnights (at least 120 overnights a year), child support is calculated at a lower ratio.
-Conversely, if the primary parent has over 245 overnights, then child support is calculated at a higher number.
+If the non-primary parent has at least 20% of the overnights (at least 120 overnights a year), child support is calculated at a lower ratio.
+Conversely, if the primary parent has over 245 overnights, then child support is calculated at a higher ratio.

 Child support is calculated using the Florida Child Support Guidelines.
-We can explain the guidelines to you and determine if there are any reasons a court may deviate from the guidelines.
+We can explain the guidelines to you and determine if the court may deviate from the guidelines.
 In addition, we can represent you in seeking a modification of your child support payments when there has been a significant change of circumstances.